KovanPro/observer/README.md

 - The system will:
   - Apply all exclusion rules
   - Randomly assign available teachers
-  - Assign 2 observers per section
+  - Assign 1 observer per section
   - Display results or error if not enough teachers

 ### 5. Manual Exclusions